 Why Indoor Air Quality is Important to Schools

 Most people are aware that outdoor air pollution can impact their health, but indoor air pollution can also have significant and harmful health effects.
-The U.S. Environmental Protection Agency (EPA) studies of human exposure to air pollutants indicate that indoor levels of pollutants may be two to five times — and occasionally more than 100 times — higher than outdoor levels.
-These levels of indoor air pollutants are of particular concern because most people spend about 90 percent of their time indoors.
+EPA studies of human exposure to air pollutants indicate that indoor levels of pollutants may be two to five times — and occasionally more than 100 times — higher than outdoor levels.1 These levels of indoor air pollutants are of particular concern, because most people spend about 90 percent of their time indoors.
 For the purposes of this guidance, the definition of good indoor air quality (IAQ) management includes:

 - Control of airborne pollutants;

 - Introduction and distribution of adequate outdoor air; and

 - Maintenance of acceptable temperature and relative humidity.